waterderived/themoon/src/site/notes/the collaterals/indications/peripheral arterial disease.md

 ### evaluation
 #### approach
+- **acutely cold, painful limb** → suspect ALI, consult vascular surgery for urgent revascularization
+- **claudication, rest pain, CLI** →
+	- perform a comprehensive history and physical examination
+		- palpation of pulses in all lower extremities
+		- measure bp in both arms
+		- inspect lower extremities for wounds and dystrophic changes
+		- assess for pedal neuropathy
+		- measure capillary refill time
+		- look for pallor of the foot with elevation, rubor with dependency
+	- measure ABI
+	- order additional tests as needed (e.g. for inconclusive ABI results, for tissue loss suggestive of CLI)
+- **PAD confirmed** (based on clinical features, ABI) →
+	- obtain imaging if revasculrization is planned or if diagnosis remains uncertain
+	- consider screening for abdominal aortic aneurysm

 #### ankle brachial index (ABI)
 **[[ankle brachial index\|ABI]]** = the ratio of systolic ankle blood pressure to systolic brachial blod pressure

 ##### resting ABI
 - indications
+	-
 - techniques
 	- ask the patient to rest in the supine position for ~ 10 minutes
 	- place the blood pressure cuffs on the ankles and the arms